emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 ## Double Accounting Open issue

+### Use case description
 Energy consumption monitoring often includes metering at both upstream and downstream levels of power distribution.
 While this can provide granular visibility, it may also lead to double accounting if not carefully managed.

 A common case arises when energy is measured at the input of a Power Delivery Unit (PDU), and individually at each device powered by that PDU (e.g., servers, switches).
 Since the PDU input already reflects the downstream consumption, summing the per-device values with the PDU input results in redundant reporting.
 A similar issue occurs with Power over Ethernet (PoE) infrastructures when a network switch supply power directly to devices.
 If the total power consumption measured encompasses both the power delivered to the PoE switch and to the powered devices, this again results in double accounting.

 These 2 cases distort energy dashboards and indicators such as Power Usage Effectiveness (PUE).

+### GREEN WG Charter Specifics
+include the grid network picture in the monitoring

+### The Need for Energy Efficiency
+// TODO.

+### Requirements for GREEN WG
+The monitoring must not count twice the power that passthru devices and components monitored, including legacy elements.

+## Resiliency

+### Use case description

+Efficiency usage of energy during shortage: aka during backup periods.

+### GREEN WG Charter Specifics
+// TODO.

+### The Need for Energy Efficiency
+// TODO.

+### Requirements for GREEN WG
+// TODO.

 # Security Considerations